J. Jonah Jameson

 Portrayals of Jameson in both the comics and external media have varied throughout the years.
 Sometimes he is shown as a foolishly grumpy, stubborn and pompous demagogue and micromanager whose resentment of Spider-Man is actually a thinly veiled exercise in envy.
 Other writers have portrayed him more empathetically, as a humorously obnoxious yet caring boss and family man who nevertheless has shown great bravery and integrity in the face of the assorted villains with which the Bugle comes into contact, and whose campaign against Spider-Man comes more from the aforementioned political motivations.
-He and Peter Parker are related by marriage as a result of his father's wedding to May Parker.
+Peter Parker's Aunt May became Jameson's stepmother when she married his father.
 Jameson's son John Jameson is a Marvel Universe supporting character who, in addition to his job as a famous astronaut, has become Man-Wolf and Star-God and also married She-Hulk, making Jonah her father-in-law before she and John divorced.
 In addition to Man-Wolf, he also serves as a principal figure in the creation of Spider-Man foes Spider-Slayer and Scorpion, as well as being the adoptive father of his niece Mattie Franklin, the third Spider-Woman.

 The character has appeared in numerous media adaptations related to Spider-Man; he usually assumes his early role as Peter's employer, but this has lessened in recent years as depictions of Spider-Man focused around his science and superhero careers, with Jameson simply being Spider-Man's tormentor.
 Most famously, J. K. Simmons portrayed the character in Sam Raimi's Spider-Man trilogy (2002–2007) and in the Marvel Cinematic Universe films Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).
 Simmons also voices him in various additional works, such as Ultimate Spider-Man (2012–2017) and the animated film Spider-Man: Across the Spider-Verse (2023).